firefly-oss/core-common-customer-mgmt/README.md

 The following diagram illustrates the complete data model and relationships between all entities in the system:

+**Note on Foreign Keys vs Logical References:**
+- Fields marked as `FK` have actual database foreign key constraints enforced by PostgreSQL
+- Fields without `FK` marking (but with `bigint` type ending in `_id`) are logical references only - they reference other entities conceptually but without database constraints
+- This design provides flexibility for referencing external systems (countries, document types, etc.) that may not have corresponding tables in this database

 ```mermaid
 erDiagram
     PARTY {